2021 Racing Industry Scholarship Winners Announced

-Equine Guelph has announced the recipients of its 2020 tuition awards.
-Victoria Chellew is the recipient of the Roger L’Heureux Memorial Equine Award and Jason Copeman has received the Stuart Stocks Memorial Equine Award.
+Equine Guelph has announced the recipients of its 2021 tuition awards.
+Katelynn Rourke is the recipient of the Roger L’Heureux Memorial Equine Award and Vanessa MacDonald has received the Stuart Stocks Memorial Equine Award.

 Selected for their love of horses, commitment to their welfare and desire to learn, both winners will receive two online courses through Equine Guelph valued at $549 each (Certificates are available in Equine Science, Equine Welfare and Equine Business – six courses complete the certificate).

 Katelynn Rourke receives the 2021 Roger L’Heureux Memorial Equine Award